Skip to content

 Glide lets users pay for a variety of on-chain transactions using any token on any chain.
 It provides simple APIs to integrate into your dapp or wallet.

-Glide works by collecting a payment from the user in their preferred token and then making a sponsored traction on behalf of the user directly on-chain.
+Glide works by collecting a payment from the user in their preferred token and then execute the user transaction on behalf of the user directly on destination chain.
 This way, Glide can collect payment from the user on any chain and in any token, including fiat using credit/debit card payments.

 High-level flow

-6. Finally, the dapp polls Glide for updates on the session as it waits for the payment to be received.
-Once received, Glide makes the sponsored transaction and provides the transaction hash back to the dapp
+4. Finally, the dapp polls Glide for updates on the session as it waits for the payment to be received.
+Once received, Glide executes the user transaction and provides the transaction hash back to the dapp

 Use cases